Livl-Consulting/back/README.md

 }
 ```

+- You can also create an order from the price request, just make a `POST` Request on the route `/api/price-requests/order/:id` with the id of the price request.
+It will create an order with the same values as the price request, except the status of the created order will be `progress` and the status of the price request will be `validated`.
+It will automatically create the order with all the products (quantity and price) of the price request.

 ### Purchase order

 You can make a purchase order with a `POST` Request on the route `/api/purchase-orders`.
 Select one supplier (not client), and a product with a quantity and a unit price.
 It is the same as the price request